tutek1/DTLabs/07_Animation&Physics/lab07.md

 3. **Open** the `Animation` tab on the bottom panel

 > aside positive
->In more complex cases, we would create an `AnimationTree` to handle the behavior, but in our case, the platform will just play one animation in a loop.
+> In more complex cases, we would create an `AnimationTree` to handle the behavior, but in our case, it is enough to let the platform play the one animation in a loop.

 ### The Animation
 With the animation window open, let's create a new animation: